Asad1287/decision_trees_simulations/README.md

 # Python discrete event simulation for complex decision making
-The project is build atop python Simpy DES(Discrete Event Simulation) Framework and is a way to apply simulation models decision-making scenarios and risk profiling for project scenarios and decisions.
-This can be used in several real-world cases like oil drilling , investment decision making , project management PERT analysis
+The project is built atop the Python Simpy DES(Discrete Event Simulation) Framework and is a way to apply simulation models, decision-making scenarios, and risk profiling for project scenarios and decisions.
+This can be used in several real-world cases like oil drilling, investment decision making , project management PERT analysis
+In this project, I am creating Decision trees/graphs and applying a probabilistic simulation based on the project input details as applied in the Yaml file for the project.
+For example we can create the decsion tree graph for an oil drilling cases.
+Following applications of this repo
 1. Probabilistic Event Modeling: Simulates key decision events in complex projects with configurable probabilities.
 2. Decision Points: This section incorporates decision points where alternative courses of action can be chosen (e.g., equipment upgrades, mitigation strategies).
 3. Risk Analysis: Tracks KPIs (completion time, cost, etc.) and generates distributions to visualize the project's risk profile.